iCliniq Logo

 • The infection caused by Aspergillus species may spread to the lungs and liver, and cause serious infections.

-The signs and symptoms of fungal endophthalmitis may start showing up weeks to months after the initial exposure.
-It all depends on how the fungus spreads, load of infection, and the types of fungus causing it.
+The signs and symptoms of fungal endophthalmitis may show up weeks to months after the initial exposure.
+It all depends on how the fungus spreads, the load of infection, and the types of fungus causing it.

 What Are the Differential Diagnosis of Fungal Endophthalmitis?

-• Sarcoidosis - Sarcoidosis is characterized by the presence of inflammatory cells in any body parts.
-Sarcoidosis affecting the eyes will show signs like blurred vision, presence of floaters and specks, resembling fungal endophthalmitis.
+• Sarcoidosis - Sarcoidosis is characterized by the presence of inflammatory cells in any body part.
+Sarcoidosis affecting the eyes will show signs like blurred vision and floaters and specks resembling fungal endophthalmitis.

 • Juvenile Idiopathic Arthritis - It tends to affect the eyes and cause uveitis.
 It may show signs mimicking fungal endophthalmitis.